TrapDrap/Swordland-Guide/README.md

 3. Sanctums after, they offer the most points per second.
 4. Swordshrine after, when it unlocks.
 Other structures are optional, and we do not need to hold them to win, but if garrisoners have extra troops, you can send them to those structures below 👇
 5. Hall of Reformation, majorly increase our damage and defensive potential.
 This applies a multiplicative buff to our stats and debuff to the opponent.
-6. Abbeys, if possible, though we can't get too greedy about them, it is hard to maintain garrison of everything, avoid teleporting to Abbeys unless it is for gathering dropped crates from garrison switch, we want to keep priority to the main point structures that gives us an advantage.
+6. Abbeys, if possible later in the game.
+We can't get too greedy about them, it is hard to maintain garrison of everything, avoid teleporting to Abbeys unless it is for gathering dropped crates from garrison switch, or directed by R4s, we want to keep priority to the main point structures that gives us an advantage.
 Depending on the strength of the opponent, if we don't have enough power to maintain garrison at all times of all above buildings, it may be best to leave Abbeys to them and focus on the above buildings.

 # For all Berserkers:
-For the first 20 minutes of the battle, strictly no full march solo attacks allowed on any castle that are less than 4 TC levels lower from you.
-For example, if you are TG1, you can attack TC27 maximum.
+For the first 20 minutes of the battle, strictly NO full march solo attacks allowed on any castle that are less than 4 TC levels lower from you.
+For example, if you are TG1, you can attack TC27 maximum, TG3 > TC 29, TC 29 > TC 25, etc.

 Once you have locked your target, always attack with only ONE march, your strongest march, with 50/20/30 formation, leave your remaining troops home with your second strongest march to defend your city.
 Our strategy will be to defend our cities and drain their troops, you get personal points this way as well.